ZeonTrevor/LSDM-AMS/README.md

 # LSDM-ASM
 ## Description
-This project implements the ASM streaming algorithm to compute the number of distinct items given a twitter stream of data.
-The implementation takes as input the path to the dataset, length of the stream and total number of hash functions divided into hash groups (numHashGroups * numHashFunctionsInGroup = totalHashFunctions).
-Multiple hash functions are used to improve the estimate of the number of distinct items in the stream.
+The implementation takes as input the path to the dataset, length of the stream and total number of hash functions divided into hash groups (numHashGroups * numHashFunctionsInGroup).
+Multiple hash functions are used to improve the estimate of the number of distinct items in the stream based on the approach described in [section 4.4.3](http://infolab.stanford.edu/~ullman/mmds/ch4.pdf) of [Mining Massive Datasets](http://www.mmds.org/) book.

 ## Build Details
 The project is compiled with: